Skip to main content

 • Run campaigns and develop information material for parents, children and teachers

-• Work towards empowering children, young people, parents, carers and teachers so that they are equipped with the necessary skills and strategies to benefit from the opportunities digital technology may bring
+• Work towards empowering children, young people, parents, carers and teachers to equip them with the necessary skills and strategies to benefit from the opportunities digital technology may bring

 What do helplines do?